-Prosecco and Petals
+Prosecco & Petals

 Monsoon: Offers a range of elegant and timeless outfits.
 This shop is best for fitted and neat styles rather than floaty relaxed dresses.

-Phase eight: Offers a wide range of formal and more relaxed mother of the bride outfits.
+Phase Eight: Offers a wide range of formal and more relaxed mother of the bride outfits.
 This shop closely follows seasonal bridal colours and also often has a variety of print options too.

 Quiz: Seasonally this party shop can have stunning floor-length gowns for the glamorous mother of the bride.
-This shop can give younger styles to make your mum feel just a little bit extra special too.